Julien-R44/pino-loki/README.md

-  -s, --silenceErrors            If false, errors will be displayed in the console -r, --replaceTimestamp         Replace pino logs timestamps with Date.now() -l, --labels <label>           Additional labels to be added to all Loki logs -pl, --propsLabels <labels>    Fields in log line to convert to Loki labels (comma separated values) --no-stdout                    Disable output to stdout -h, --help                     display help for command
+  -s, --silenceErrors            If false, errors will be displayed in the console -r, --replaceTimestamp         Replace pino logs timestamps with Date.now() -l, --labels <label>           Additional labels to be added to all Loki logs -c, --convertArrays            If true, arrays will be converted to objects -pl, --propsLabels <labels>    Fields in log line to convert to Loki labels (comma separated values) --no-stdout                    Disable output to stdout -h, --help                     display help for command